devonfw-forge/devon4flutter-non-bloc-arch/pages/400-Conventions.md

 //Last Fig 25
 //Last Snip 42

-  - Dart has own guide
-  - this is a summarie
-      - focus on things that are unique to dart (Java, Javascript, C)
+I want to start this chapter of with a great quote from Dart’s official style guide:

-  - “A surprisingly important part of good code is good style.
-Consistent naming, ordering, and formatting helps code that is the same look the same.”
+> “A surprisingly important part of good code is good style.
+Consistent naming, ordering, and formatting helps code that is the same look the same.” [\[1\]](https://dart.dev/guides/language/effective-dart)

+This chapter will teach you some of the current best practices and conventions when wirting Dart [\[2\]](https://dart.dev/) code and Flutter [\[3\]](https://flutter.dev/) applications in general.
+That being said, the Dart team has published their own comprehensive guide on writing effective Dart.
+I will be highlighting some of the information of that guide here, but I will mainly be focusing on the aspects that are unique to Dart and might be a bit counter intuitive when coming from a languages like Java [\[4\]](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).

 ## Naming Conventions